24 Career Choices for French Learners

 If you love writing and know French-speaking countries well, you can become a freelance blogger.
 You can indeed make a career out of it.

-You can write about many interesting topics.
-For instance, teaching French, culture, food, festivals, lifestyle, music, movies, and travel.
+You can write about many interesting topics, such as teaching French, culture, food, festivals, lifestyle, music, movies, and travel.

 Blogging has three significant benefits.